yonkahlon/Zenject/README.md

     * Method injection
 * Conditional binding (eg. by type, by name, etc.)
 * Optional dependencies
-* Support for building dynamic object graphs at runtime using factories
+* Support for creating objects after initialization using factories
+* Nested Containers aka Sub-Containers
-* Injection across different Unity scenes
+* Injection across different Unity scenes to pass information from one scene to the next
+* Scene parenting, to allow one scene to inherit the bindings from another
+* Support for global, project-wide bindings to add dependencies for all scenes
 * Convention based binding, based on class name, namespace, or any other criteria
-* Support for global, project-wide bindings to add dependencies for all scenes
-* Ability to validate object graphs at editor time including dynamic object graphs created via factories
+* Ability to validate object graphs at editor time (including dynamic object graphs created via factories)
-* "Scene Decorators" which allow adding functionality to a different scene without changing it directly
-* Nested Containers aka Sub-Containers
 * Commands and Signals
-* Automatic binding on components using the `ZenjectBinding` component
+* Automatic binding on components in the scene using the `ZenjectBinding` component
 * Auto-Mocking using the Moq library

 ## <a id="installation"></a>Installation